id-bioinfo/TIPars/reconstrcutAncestralSeq/README.md

-# Reconstrcut Ancestral Sequences using PastML
+# Reconstruct Ancestral Sequences using PastML

-reconstrcutAncestralSeq.pl is an in-house perl script to reconstrcut ancestral sequences using PastML.
+reconstructAncestralSeq.pl is an in-house perl script for reconstructing ancestral sequences using PastML.

 # Authors